IFR Flying in Europe

 It is up to the pilot to make sure he is legal for the route, airspace, etc. However, this leaves the question: do ATC look at the equipment declared in the flight plan and offer different routings?
 My enquiries suggest that in Europe the answer is NO. I got a very different answer for Australia though.
 However, the Eurocontrol computer has been reported to be rejecting any flight plan above FL195 which does not list 8.33 capability, and also rejecting ones filing at RVSM levels who do not declare RVSM.

-One would think that a flight plan above FL095 not listing BRNAV capability would get rejected, and similarly with Mode S in many airspaces.
-However, there is no evidence that ATC look at this at all - currently.
+One would think that an IFR flight plan not listing BRNAV capability would get rejected, and similarly with Mode S in many airspaces.
+However, there is no evidence that Eurocontrol or ATC look at this at all - currently.

 Route Planning